nricklin/leaflambda/README.md

 2. Get terraform (https://learn.hashicorp.com/terraform/getting-started/install.html)
 3. Edit the `variables.tf` file with your nissan username & password, and the name of a new S3 bucket to be created.

-...(The S3 bucket is used as both a cache for current leaf state so latency is low on requests, as well as saving a log of your Nissan Leaf status every hour)
+   The S3 bucket is used as both a cache for current leaf state so latency is low on requests, as well as saving a log of your Nissan Leaf status every hour

 4. Run `./terraform apply`.
 This will setup several things in AWS:
 ..* Create an S3 bucket for the cache